 As the Department of Electrical and Computer Engineering we focus primarily on development, management, and research positions in Electrical and Computer Engineering.
 However, we also maintain close contact with related programs, departments, and institutes on campus, including the Johns Hopkins School of Medicine.

 Our goal is to help students shape their careers in myriad ways.
 For instance, we provide them with announcements of various opportunities to further education and careers, from jobs and internships, to scholarships and volunteer opportunities.
 However, note that in order to receive these notices, you must subscribe to the appropriate student mailing list in the department.
-The Career Center is another source for important announcements.
+The Life Design Lab is another source for important announcements.
 If you want to benefit from their services, you also need to create an account with them and set up email notifications for career opportunities that are of interest to you.

 Visit our Jobs and Internships page for a list of recent positions in electrical and computer engineering.